CroneKorkN/rbcm/README.md

   - executed ones after all collections are run
   - thus, you can collect metadata with `cap do: something` and process it ones via `cap!`-method
+  - `cap=` only gets applied to node, if `cap` has been either
   - maybe use '=' instead of '!'
+- define dependencies outside of capatability method?

 `rm ./rbcm-0.0.0.gem; gem build ./rbcm.gemspec; gem install ./rbcm-0.0.0.gem; rbcm ../config/`